 Both Patrick and I are fans of Christopher Ward.
 And we both like dive watches.
 But as a diver, I see the days of needing a dive watch as long gone.
 But the ruggedness of a dive watch, that is something which should stick around.
 And if you take that ruggedness, and tone it down so it works as a true business man’s watch, ten you have a nice product for the real world.
 Which brings me to the Christopher Ward C65 Trident Classic, available as a pre-order right now.

 Christopher Ward is a name that is well known to the site.
 My favorite watch that I own is a C11, I am pretty sure Patrick has at least one CW, and a friend of mine recently picked up a dress quartz from the company.
 With direct sales, quality products, and a broad design appeal, they are a company that I can easy recommend to anyone looking for a watch.
 Right now, they are accepting pre-orders for the C5 Malvern Slimline, due to ship at the end of June.

 I really don’t like it when I make my mind up about something, only to slowly have to evolve my opinion based on addition information.
 I do it, but only begrudgingly.
 Such is the case with the latest watch project to come up on Kickstarter, the 1776 from Washington Mount Vernon.
 I was set to be really blase about the project, only to come around and like it.

 I have long been fascinated with skeletonized watches.
 Apart from the sweep of the second hand, there is not a lot to indicate that a watch is an automatic, especially if it is on your wrist and the caseback is not in view.
 With a skeleton, the guts are on display with the balance wheel, at the very least, ticking away the time.
-The Earnshaw Longcase brings a skeletonized automatic down to an attractive price point, with the list at $640 ($600 for stainless), but the street price can be significantly lower.
-Continue Reading
+The Earnshaw Longcase brings a skeletonized automatic down to an attractive price point, with the list at $600, but the street price often significantly lower.